nigeltao/qoir/README.md

 format cannot represent an image dimension greater than 16383 pixels, such as the 1313 x 20667 `screenshot_web/phoboslab.org.png` image from the benchmark suite.
 For these large images, we use PNG/libpng instead.

+ZPNG [catid/Zpng](https://github.com/catid/Zpng) is a simple, experimental, lossless image format that combines the zstd compression codec with PNG-style filtering.
+This repository adapts that third-party code to also create "lossy" (with QOIR's lossiness=2 quantization) and "no-filter lossless" (literally just zstd-compressed RGB / RGBA values) variants.

 ### Excluded Libraries